arks-cafe/arks.cafe/src/pages/fedi/blocklist.md

 As much as I'd want to keep things open across the entire fediverse, some instances attract some really shitty people.
 It does help with grouping people together to block though, I suppose...

+This list is based off of the [chaos.social blocklist](https://github.com/chaossocial/about/blob/master/blocked_instances.md).
+Adjustments have been made to accomodate for our own ToS, as well as our own experienes.

 - Suspended (mk: Blocked) ⛔: Full defederation from instance.

 - Silenced (mk: Suspended) 🔇: Silenced instances don't appear in the Federated timeline, but their accounts can still